+44. Additional efforts to manage community and environmental impacts

+45. Detailed inspections of vegetation around distribution electric lines and equipment Not applicable.

+46. Detailed inspections of vegetation around transmission electric lines and equipment
-- 5.1.
-Additional efforts to manage community and environmental impacts Not applicable to HWT - 5.2.
-Detailed inspections of vegetation around distribution electric lines and equipment Not applicable to HWT - 5.3.
-Detailed inspections of vegetation around transmission electric lines and equipment - a) Risk to be mitigated / problem to be addressed: Timely identification of vegetation encroachment around electric lines and equipment. - b) Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives: Regular inspections of vegetation around transmission lines and equipment enable HWT to vegetation encroachment or contact with electric equipment, which can contribute to a utility-caused ignition.

-- c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: Per HWT's 2020 CPUC-approved WMP, HWT has been conducting regular monthly inspections of the Suncrest Facility in addition to extra inspections ahead of RFW conditions in the area of the Facility.
+- a) Risk to be mitigated / problem to be addressed: Timely identification of vegetation encroachment around electric lines and equipment. - b) Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives: Regular inspections of vegetation around transmission lines and equipment enable HWT to vegetation encroachment or contact with electric equipment, which can contribute to a utility-caused ignition. - c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: Per HWT's 2020 and 2021 CPUC-approved WMP, HWT has been conducting regular monthly inspections of the Suncrest Facility in addition to extra inspections ahead of RFW conditions in the area of the Facility.
 HWT plans to continue its cadence of asset inspections.
-The amount spent on this initiative is provided in Attachment B Table 12. - e) Future improvements to initiative: As HWT gains more operational experience, it will evaluate making appropriate changes to its vegetation management and inspections procedures. - 5.4.
-Emergency response vegetation management due to red flag warning or other urgent conditions
+The amount spent on this initiative is provided in Table 12 of Attachment 3. - e) Future improvements to initiative: As HWT gains more operational experience, it will evaluate making appropriate changes to its vegetation management and inspections procedures.

+47. Emergency response vegetation management due to red flag warning or other urgent conditions